siderolabs/talos/website/content/v1.11/talos-guides/interactive-dashboard/index.md

 Keys `<F1>` - `<Fn>` can be used to switch between different screens of the dashboard.

 The dashboard is using either UEFI framebuffer or VGA/VESA framebuffer (for legacy BIOS boot).

+## Dashboard Resolution Control

-For legacy BIOS boot screen resolution can be controlled with the [`vga=` kernel parameter](https://docs.kernel.org/fb/vesafb.html).
+On legacy BIOS systems, the screen resolution can be adjusted with the [`vga=` kernel parameter](https://docs.kernel.org/fb/vesafb.html).

+In modern kernels and platforms, this parameter is often ignored.
+For reliable results, it is recommended to boot with **UEFI**.

+When running in **UEFI mode**, you can set the screen resolution through your hypervisor or UEFI firmware settings.

 ## Summary Screen (`F1`)